What's Camp Like?

 (or click thru for a full week's schedule from Masters Week)

 6:30 am Meet in Cedar Lounge, stretch, set off for the morning run.
-Perhaps 3-4 miles on trails or a 5 mile run up to and around Craftsbury Common or around the beautiful and challenging trails?
-Videotaping of each runner at the conclusion of the run.
+Perhaps 3-4 miles on trails or a 5 mile run up to and around Craftsbury Common followed by a 20min core session in the Fitness Center.

 8:00 am Breakfast

 12:00 pm Lunch

 3:00 pm Coached running instruction - easy warm up run, dynamic drills, hill workouts, intervals, tempo run, fartlek, stretching and cool down.
-As an example, it's Vermont, so you can be sure each week we include a hill running clinic: a strong workout on our local favorite hills.
-Divided into smaller groups, each group works with a coach to learn good uphill and downhill techniques.
+As an example, it's Vermont, so you can be sure we will include a hill running clinic: a strong workout on our local favorite hills.
 A jump in the lake afterward is the reward!

 5:00 pm Cider, wine and cheese social hour